 Sapulpa is a medium-sized city located in the state of Oklahoma.
 With a population of 21,278 people and 11 constituent neighborhoods, Sapulpa is the 21st largest community in Oklahoma.

 Sapulpa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sapulpa is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sapulpa who work in office and administrative support (15.27%), management occupations (8.80%), and sales jobs (8.10%).

 In terms of college education, the citizens of Sapulpa rank slightly lower than the national average.
 16.81% of adults 25 and older in Sapulpa have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Sapulpa in 2018 was $24,707, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $98,828 for a family of four.
 However, Sapulpa contains both very wealthy and poor people as well.

 Sapulpa is a very ethnically-diverse city.
 The people who call Sapulpa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sapulpa residents report their race to be White, followed by Native American.
 Important ancestries of people in Sapulpa include German, Irish, English, French, and Scottish.

 The most common language spoken in Sapulpa is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.